Ask FundThrough

 Some potential disadvantages to invoice factoring include:

-• Depending on the invoice factoring company, you could be looking at a high factoring fee, hidden fees, or not getting the full invoice total advanced up front.
+- Depending on the invoice factoring company, you could be looking at a high factoring fee, hidden fees, or not getting the full invoice total advanced up front.
+(FundThrough charges one fee, no hidden fees, with 100 percent advance rates.)

-• Some invoice factoring companies will make you sign a factor agreement requiring you to do receivable financing for all your invoices (instead of letting you choose which ones to factor).
+- Some factoring companies will make you sign an invoice factoring agreement requiring you to do receivable financing for all your invoices (instead of letting you choose which ones to factor, like FundThrough does).

 The main factor fee is called the discount rate.
 This is the amount of money that invoice factoring companies withhold from the invoice total as their payment for advancing cash and waiting to get paid for you.
-You can expect to pay somewhere between 1 and 5 percent.
-Sometimes, however, factoring companies charge hidden fees on top of this depending on the factoring arrangement.
+Factoring costs typically range somewhere between 1 and 5 percent.

 Benefits of Integrating QuickBooks Online

-QuickBooks Online is integrated with FundThrough.
-You can set up your FundThrough account by using QuickBooks so that your FundThrough dashboard is automatically populated with all your invoices.
+You can sync your QuickBooks account upon getting started with FundThrough so that your FundThrough dashboard is automatically populated with all your eligible invoices.
 The benefits of this approach include:

-• Start the funding process with one click
+- Start the funding process with one click for faster access to capital

 Accounting for factoring receivables can be tricky.
 We’ve broken down the process step by step for recording QuickBooks invoice factoring in your business accounting software.
 We’ve also included how recording factoring fees in QuickBooks Online works.